 need your help!

+You can still find my reviews here of North Carolina ghost story books, and notes about my folklore research on Patreon.
 Contribute monthly via Patreon (which includes perks), make a one-time donation through Paypal, or buy us a coffee.

 Scroll down to find links to all of my recaps and reviews of all seasons up to this point.

 Recap: We don’t start with any recap from the Mothership, just a cold open on a prologue.
 Said prologue begins in a New Orleans cemetery (looks like the notorious St. Louis Cemetery No. 1, which houses Marie Laveau’s tomb) with the words “March 1972.”
 It’s night and a man dressed a lot like Indiana Jones walks past the gravestones.
 We can’t see his face, but his satchel has the letters “SC” on them.
 So, I’m guessing this is Samuel Campbell.
 Hello again, Grandpa Shady.